-- 1. Nonconforming materials that are within the defined tolerance limits noted in Section 9-3.6 may be accepted for use on the project in accordance with the guidance in Section 9-3.5. - 2.
+- 1. Nonconforming materials may be accepted for use on the project in accordance with the guidance in Section 9-3.5. - 2.
 There may be situations where WSDOT determines the use of nonconforming materials is acceptable.
 This requires prior approval of the State Construction Engineer and a change order modifying the project specifications.